ivogeorg/FCND-Motion-Planning/README.md

 #### 2.1. *Questions on the grid*

-1. What are the coordinate numbers in the [colliders file](no-latlon-colliders.csv)?
-Since there are both negative and positive float values for the first two columns, these are neither global (which should be a positive latitude and a negative longitude) nor local coordinates (which should have north and east both positive).
+1. ~What are the coordinate numbers in the [colliders file](no-latlon-colliders.csv)?
+Since there are both negative and positive float values for the first two columns, these are neither global (which should be a positive latitude and a negative longitude) nor local coordinates (which should have north and east both positive).~ The coordinate numbers are Cartesian distances in meters relative to the center of the grid given by the global position on the first line.
    1. Note that `global_to_local` takes two arguments, `global_position` and `global_home` so essentially the local coordinates are returned relative to the **home position**, which is what the significance of `global_home` and `set_home_position` is.
 This might provide a clue to the mapping of local positions to grid and to the role of the offsets (see below).
    2. Global coordinates of the 4 corners (approximate (lon, lat)): SW (-122.4024, 37.7897), NW (-122.4024, 37.7979), NE (-122.3921, 37.7979), SE (-122.3921, 37.7897).
    3. The center of the grid is: C (-122.3975, 37.7925).